 Now an executive, Edmonson is committed to raising awareness, providing education, and preventing bullying in health care, a problem that he says is especially prevalent in nursing and that has profound implications for health and health care.
 Nurse bullying, he says, reduces productivity and causes nurses to resign from their jobs or leave the profession entirely.
 That leads to higher turnover rates, exacerbates nurse shortages, and ultimately undermines the quality of patient care.
 He strongly believes it is one of the greatest unrecognized threats to patient safety.

 Evidence supports his view.
-New nurses who are verbally abused by nursing colleagues report lower job satisfaction, unfavorable perceptions of their work environment, and greater intent to leave their current jobs, according to a recent study of newly licensed registered nurses.
+New nurses who are verbally abused by nursing colleagues report lower job satisfaction, unfavorable perceptions of their work environment, and greater intent to leave their current jobs, according to a study of newly licensed registered nurses.
 The study was conducted by the RN Work Project, an RWJF-supported program, and was published online in the Journal of Nursing Scholarship.

 To address the problem, Edmonson launched a movement to end nurse bullying and create more civil and safe working environments for all nurses.
 At the center of the movement is a website where nurses can share stories, recognize heroes, access resources, and request red wristbands that symbolize a commitment to end nurse bullying.

 So far, he has collected more than 500 stories, both tragic and heroic, and has mailed more than 5,000 wristbands to supporters all over the world.

 “It really has been a life-changing experience for me,” he says.
 “Most of these nurses just want to be heard.
 It’s been incredibly rewarding for me to listen to their stories of recovery and healing, and then to hear how they will help stop the cycle in nursing and health care”